USS Galveston (CL-19): World War I, 1918

 Galveston was assigned to Squadron 2 of the Atlantic Fleet Cruiser Force for convoy escort duties concurrent with the training of Armed Guard crews.
 After one convoy run through heavy weather from Tompkinsville to Halifax, Nova Scotia, she was largely employed in repeated convoy escort voyages between New York and Norfolk until 22 September 1918 when she departed Tompkinsville with a 19-ship convoy bound for Ponta Delgada, Azores.
-On the morning of 30 September a convoy straggler was attacked by German submarine U-152.
+On the morning of 30 September, a convoy straggler was attacked by German submarine U-152.
 Alerted by the flashing explosion to starboard, Galveston headed for the scene of attack and opened fire on the U-boat.
-Cargo ship Ticonderoga was shelled and sunk in the 2-hour battle with a loss of 213 lives and the submarine escaped but the remaining ships of the convoy were brought safely into Ponta Delgada 4 October 1918.
+Cargo ship Ticonderoga was shelled and sunk in the 2-hour battle with a loss of 213 lives and the submarine escaped but the remaining ships of the convoy were brought safely into Ponta Delgada on 4 October 1918.
 Galveston returned to Norfolk on 20 October 1918 to resume her coastal convoy escort work until the Armistice.

 1919–1923

-She arrived in Plymouth, England, 26 March 1919; transported a contingent of British-American troops from Harwich to Murmansk, USSR as part of Allied intervention in the Russian Civil War there; then served as flagship of Squadron 3, Patrol Force, in Western European waters.
+She arrived in Plymouth, England, on 26 March 1919; transported a contingent of British-American troops from Harwich to Murmansk, USSR, as part of Allied intervention in the Russian Civil War there; then served as flagship of Squadron 3, Patrol Force, in Western European waters.
 She was largely concerned with the movement of prize crews and repatriation of crews of German ships until 22 June 1919 when she got underway to serve as station and flagship at Constantinople, Turkey.
 She arrived on station 14 July 1919 and broke the flag of Rear Admiral Mark L. Bristol; transported refugees and American Red Cross officials to Constantinople from the Russian ports of Novorossiysk and Theodosia; and carried Rear Admiral Newton A. McCully from Theodosia to Yalta.
 She was relieved as station ship at Constantinople on 15 July 1920 by cruiser Chattanooga.

 With the initial assignment of hull classification symbols and numbers to U.S. Navy ships in 1920, Galveston was classified as PG-31.
-She then returned home by way of Suez Canal and Mediterranean ports reached Boston 17 September 1920, and became a unit of the Special Service Squadron watching over American interests in waters ranging to the Panama Canal and down the West Coast of the Central American States to Corinto, Nicaragua.
+She then returned home by way of Suez Canal and Mediterranean ports and reached Boston on 17 September 1920, and became a unit of the Special Service Squadron watching over American interests in waters ranging to the Panama Canal and down the West Coast of the Central American States to Corinto, Nicaragua.
 On 8 August 1921 she was reclassified CL-19.
 She also intermittently patrolled in the Gulf of Mexico with periodic calls at ports of Florida, Texas, Alabama, and Louisiana.
-The end of this service was climaxed by a visit to her namesake city in Texas, where she arrived from Panama 26 August 1923 to represent the Navy at the American Legion convention.
-She then steamed to the Charleston Navy Yard and decommissioned 30 November 1923.
+The end of this service was climaxed by a visit to her namesake city in Texas, where she arrived from Panama on 26 August 1923 to represent the Navy at the American Legion convention.
+She then steamed to the Charleston Navy Yard and decommissioned on 30 November 1923.